 ★ Dec 2020: 1/3 century anniversary of

 ★ Dec 2020: 10-year anniversary of our deep reinforcement learning with policy gradients for LSTM (2007-2010).
-Applications: DeepMind's Starcraft player (2019); OpenAI's dextrous robot hand & Dota player (2018)—Bill Gates called this a huge milestone in advancing AI.
+Recent famous applications: DeepMind's Starcraft player (2019) and OpenAI's dextrous robot hand & Dota player (2018)—Bill Gates called this a huge milestone in advancing AI.

 ★ Apr/Jun 2020: Critique of ACM's justification of the 2018 Turing Award for deep learning (backed up by 200+ references):